Telsey Advisory Group Reiterates Dollar General (DG) Outperform Recommendation

 What is the Fund Sentiment?

 There are 2155 funds or institutions reporting positions in Dollar General.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to DG is 0.44%, an increase of 3.61%.
-Total shares owned by institutions decreased in the last three months by 3.65% to 230,308K shares.
-The put/call ratio of DG is 0.99, indicating a bullish outlook.
+This is a decrease of 13 owner(s) or 0.60% in the last quarter.
+Average portfolio weight of all funds dedicated to DG is 0.43%, a decrease of 10.26%.
+Total shares owned by institutions decreased in the last three months by 3.25% to 230,988K shares.
+The put/call ratio of DG is 1.14, indicating a bearish outlook.

 What are Other Shareholders Doing?